steadfasterX/python-zulip-api/zulip/integrations/bridge_with_matrix/README.md

 |Stream|<=>|Room|
 |Topic|<=>|Thread²|

-- ¹) *Client(s) must support this Matrix feature to make use of it.
+- ¹) *Optional but makes sense if using multiple streams.
+Client(s) must support this Matrix feature to make use of it.
 Most modern clients do so though.*
 - ²) *Client(s) connecting to a Matrix room HAVE TO support the Matrix threading standard.
 Most modern clients do so though.*

 Zulip makes heavy use of topics - ideally where any user can freely create a topic within a stream as they wish.